Behind the scenes

 “When we eventually did secure Caroline and she did start writing and recording demos for us, that’s what she seemed to figure out in her music right awaya kind of joy and ecstasy in his seeking, in his imagination, and in his work.”

 Ken Burns and his team follow a somewhat unusual filmmaking process in that they often start with whatever music they will be using and craft a scene around that.
 This workflow had to be altered for a project that featured freshly composed music.
-The directors were generous with Shaw in terms of resources and time, as well her commitment to getting things exactly right.
+The directors were generous with Shaw in terms of resources and time, as well as her commitment to getting things exactly right.
 McMahon and Sarah Burns both sang the praises of music editor Jennifer Dunnington, who saw the potential in Shaw’s decision to score each individual scene (rather than compose a set of pieces that would then be edited into place).

 David McMahon, Sarah Burns, and Ken Burns